Consteel/manual/docs/manual/5_0_structural-modeling/5_2_line-members.md

 [![](https://Consteelsoftware.com/wp-content/uploads/2021/04/6-2-2z.png)](./img/wp-content-uploads-2021-04-6-2-2z.png)

-3\. _Place the centroid of the original section to the axis of the beam:_ The edge of the tapered member is coincident with the original member end the tapering starts from this position
+3\. _Place the centroid of the original section to the axis of the beam:_ The edge of the tapered member is coincident with the original member end the tapering starts from this position.

 **-z**